almadoro/react-just/docs/guide/app-entry-component.md

 ## Request Object

-The entry component receives a ReactJust `Request` object as the `req` prop.
+The entry component receives a React Just `Request` object as the `req` prop.
 This object is generated on each request:

 ```tsx [src/index.tsx] {1,3}
 import type { AppEntryProps } from "react-just/server";